URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Validating the Knowledge Base

 \subsection{Imputation Quality Test}

-\paragraph{Experimental Setup} To evaluate the three imputation algorithms, we used the imputation quality test from \citealp{li2024comparison}.
-This test involves removing 20\% of non-missing data, imputing it, and comparing the predictions to known values using metrics like F1 for binary data and root mean square error (RMSE) for continuous data.
+\paragraph{Experimental Setup} To evaluate the three imputation algorithms and validate our choice of imputation algorithm for downstream tasks, we used the imputation quality test from \citealp{li2024comparison}.
+This test involves removing $20\%$ of non-missing data, imputing it, and comparing the predictions to known values using metrics like F1 for binary data and root mean square error (RMSE) for continuous data.
+Since the \uriel{} paper \cite{littell-etal-2017-uriel} did not include detailed metrics and procedures for its $k$-NN aggregation, the imputation quality test focuses solely on \uriel{+} and does not compare it with \uriel{}.
 Imputation was performed on aggregated data (union or average), with missing dialect data filled using the parent language’s data, which typically has similar typological features.
-More details on the data used and methodology of the quality test can be found in Appendix \ref{sec:appendix-imputation}.
+More details on the data used and the methodology of the quality test can be found in Appendix \ref{sec:appendix-imputation}.

 \paragraph{Results}